THE AFFILIATE MARKETING PRIMER

 DO IT YOURSELF, OR PAY SOMEONE ELSE TO DO IT?:

+Unless we're talking about one of the cheaper networks (like ClickBank, ClixGalore, or PayDotCom), the latter is a choice mostly for a larger business, or at least one that is well-established in earning power.
 You may wish to do some calculating on possible effects on your bottom line of either option in order to make such a decision.
 Or the decision might be purely obvious if you just don't want to spend any time fiddling with something of this nature yourself (or at least not now).
-But, as for affiliates, so for you - the choice of how much effort you want to expend yourself on this is yours to make...
+But, as for affiliates, so for you: the choice of how much effort you want to expend yourself on this is yours to make...
 Whatever fits best with your plans is best.

 You may be able to save money (i.e., make more money) by operating a program yourself with affiliate program software, as you can avoid monthly fees and/or the additional per-result fees the clearinghouses charge.
 And you'll be able to design it exactly the way you want it.